Skip to main content

 With Service as the Center of Focus

-While the traditional approach viewed systems as assets, modern day approach treats them as a set of services that a company can channel and integrate to serve its needs (not necessarily owning them).
-Firms can select and combine them from the best of providers such as Amazon, Microsoft, Google and more, within their infrastructure framework to suit special business needs.
+While the traditional approach views systems as assets, the modern-day approach treats them as services that a company can channel and integrate to serve its needs (not necessarily owning them).
+Firms can select and combine them from the best providers, such as AmazonMicrosoftGoogle, and more, within their infrastructure framework to suit special business needs.

-The key here is, when a company collaborates with a provider to host its offerings, it should look beyond the hardware and software aspects, and focus on services benefiting internal functions.
+The key here is that when a company collaborates with a provider to host its offerings, it should look beyond the hardware and software aspects and focus on services benefiting internal functions.
 These internal functions will ultimately impact customer service delivery.

-With services mind-set, organizations can establish a value-driven relationship with service providers.
-Also, by considering providers as ongoing partners in innovation, firms can shift their focus from negotiating terms to jointly generating results with web service providers.
+With a service mindset, organizations can establish a value-driven relationship with service providers.
+By considering providers as ongoing partners in innovation, firms can shift their focus from negotiating terms to jointly generating results with web service providers.

 5) Agile and User-Focused